codepope/BrightDarkSky/README.md

 # BrightDarkSky

-Circuit Python app to read Dark Sky forecast and turn it into led visualisation
+Circuit Python app to read Dark Sky forecast and turn it into LED visualisation

 You will need